LMOlivera/Learn-React-fast/README.md

 Building Blocks of ReactJS
 A typical ReactJS program constitutes:
 - Components (Next section!).
 - Elements: An element describes what you want to see on the screen.
 Unlike browser DOM elements, React elements are plain objects, and are cheap to create.
-In the official document they talk more about them, but I consider them a waste of time so I’m not gonna cover them.
+In the official documentation they talk more about them, but I consider them a waste of time so I’m not gonna cover them.
 <img align="middle" src="https://github.com/LeWanderer/Learn-React-fast/blob/draft/images/Element%20example.png?raw=true" alt="Element example">

 - Props